Home » 10 Types of Construction Vehicles & Their Uses

 Best for: Lifting heavy materials, steel beams, and construction equipment

-Cranes are used in large construction projects to lift and transport heavy loads.
-There are several types, including tower cranes for high-rise buildings and mobile cranes for flexible movement.
+Cranes are towering machines used in large-scale projects to lift and move heavy materials.
+Common construction equipment types include tower cranes for high-rise projects and mobile cranes for flexibility.

 7. Graders